mozilla/meao/_posts/2017-05-02-sre-status.md

 ##### Bedrock moving to Kubernetes

 Our Fleet and Deis 1 infrastructure will eventually be replaced with Kubernetes and Deis Workflow. [pmac](https://github.com/pmac) and [jgmize](https://github.com/jgmize/) have bedrock deployed in our Virginia Kubernetes cluster.
-Minor issues with https redirects were uncovered that should be resolved shortly.
+Minor issues with https redirects were uncovered, but have been resolved.
 Next steps are getting integration tests working and trying Cloudfront with this deployment.

 ##### Bedrock log analysis